EvanGeoghegan/BodyMasteryIndex/replit.md

 - June 15, 2025.
 Removed timer references from tutorial as feature not currently implemented
 - June 15, 2025.
 Added configurable notification system for workout and nutrition reminders with customizable timing in settings
 - June 15, 2025.
 Added search functionality to Personal Records page with exercise name filtering and results counter
+- June 15, 2025.
+Fixed personal best creation logic to prevent duplicates by only creating records for the best set per exercise per workout
 ```

 ## User Preferences